Daniel-Lawless/Cat-Classifier-NN-From-Scratch/README.md

 the linear functions (Z values) by giving it the flexibility to control the spread ($\gamma$) and the mean ($\beta$) of the z values, allowing for more stable and faster learning.

-# Technical overview
+### Technical overview
-Here is a brief view of how some of the core concepts where implemented.
+Here is a brief view of the theory and how some of the core concepts were implemented.
 The full implementation of these components can be found in `neural_network.py` & `neural_net_optimized.py`.

 ***
-**Optimization Algorithms:**
+### Optimization Algorithms:

-The Adam optimizer was built by first implementing its inner components.
+The Adam optimizer was built by first implementing its inner components, momentum and RMSprop.
 Let's work with parameter W.

 - **Momentum**: The velocity is the exponentially weighted average of the gradients of W. for parameter W in layer l, $v_{dW^{[l]}}$, is calculated as: